 In this sense, we can view $\LO(G)$ as a subset of $\CO(G)$, and give it the subset topology.
 It is not hard to see that this agrees with the original topology given in \cite{Sikora}, full details of this are written in \cite{BS}.
 Because of this, throughout this paper we frequently take circular orders as a starting point, and treat left orders as a special case.

-\paragraph{Dynamical realization.} We now describe the procedure for realizing a circular order on a group $G$ as an order cocycle of an action of $G$ on $S^1$.
+\paragraph{Dynamical realization.} We now describe a procedure for realizing a circular order on a group $G$ as an order induced from an action of $G$ on $S^1$.
 This starts with the following construction.

 \begin{construction}[Order embedding] Let $G$ be a countable group with circular order $c$, and let $\{g_i\}$ be an enumeration of elements of $G$.
 Define an embedding $\iota: G \to S^1$ inductively as follows.
 Let $\iota(g_1)$ and $\iota(g_2)$ be arbitrary distinct points.
 Then, having embedded $g_1, ..., g_{n-1}$, send $g_{n}$ to the midpoint of the unique connected component of $S^1 \setminus \{\iota(g_1), ... \iota(g_{n-1})\}$ such that